nikfio/forex_data/docs/source/contributing.rst

 Continuous Integration
 ----------------------

-The project uses CircleCI for continuous integration.
+The project uses CircleCI and GitHub Actions for continuous integration.
 All PRs must:

 * ✅ Pass all tests
 * ✅ Pass linting checks
 * ✅ Pass type checking
 * ✅ Maintain or improve code coverage

-See ``.circleci/config.yml`` for CI configuration.
+See ``.circleci/config.yml`` and ``.github/workflows/`` for CI configurations.

 Documentation
 =============